xxradar/debugging_kubernetes/readme.md

 root        35  0.0  0.0   4108  3448 pts/0    Ss   15:10   0:00 bash
 root        43  0.0  0.0   5880  2848 pts/0    R+   15:10   0:00 ps aux
 ```
+So, we added a debug container and made it have practically full access to `--target` container!
+We can push this ever further. <br>
-A trick you can apply to accessing the files in the `nginx` container is via
+A trick you can apply to accessing the files in the `nginx` container is via the following directory:
 ```
 cd /proc/1/root/etc/nginx
 ```